-We answer your questions on using our cone cake bases, baking cone cakes, and more.
+We answer your questions on using our cone cake holders, baking cone cakes, and more.

-Yes, our bases are made from bake safe and food safe PET coated paper.
+Yes, our holders are made from bake safe and food safe PET coated paper.

 I’d like to bring my cone cakes to a party.
 How should I transport them?